 Remove the spray nozzle and turn the can upside down.
 Strike with your palm allowing safety ring to fall out.
 Shake vigerously for 2-3 minutes ensuring you can hear the mixing balls moving freely.
 Replace the cap back onto the top of the can valve and trigger away from substrate to test.
 If flowing freely you can start painting.

-Which coatings can apply over the PLASTIC PRIMER?
+Which coatings can be applied over the PLASTIC PRIMER?

 You can apply any Montana-Cans color, tech or effect spray over the PLASTIC PRIMER once it has dried.
 It will increase adhession, help seal your substrate, create a more even surface and increase the longevity of the coatings applied over it.